Using SailPoint Harbor Pilot

 Enabling Harbor Pilot

 You must opt in to use Harbor Pilot.
+Harbor Pilot can be enabled for both admins and end users.

-- In Identity Security Cloud, select Admin.
+- In Identity Security Cloud, select the Harbor Pilot icon

 . - Review the AI terms.

-- Select Enable Harbor Pilot.
+- Select Enable Harbor Pilot to enable Harbor Pilot for admins.

 - Go to Admin > Global > System Settings.

-- Select Feature Settings.
+- Select Feature Settings from the left panel.

 - Under Feature Settings, select GenAI, and select the checkbox beside Enable Harbor Pilot to verify you agree to SailPoint's AI terms.